Car bomb kills two in Somali capital

 In late September, al Shabaab withdrew from the southern port of Kismayu, their last major urban stronghold, a retreat that signaled their demise as a quasi-conventional military force.
 The rebels vowed to step up a campaign of suicide bombings and hit-and-run attacks.

-Reporting by Abdirahman Hussein, Abdi Sheikh and Duncan Miriri in Nairobi; Writing by Richard Lough; Editing by Angus Macswan and Jason Webb
+Reporting by Abdirahman Hussein and Abdi Sheikh; Writing by Richard Lough; Editing by Angus Macswan